betharowan/TIGER_Scripts-for-distribution/README.md

 You will also need a tab-delimited file showing the chromosome numbers and their lengths.

 We have scripts for generating these input files from either sam (samtotiger.sh) or bam (bamtotiger.sh) files.
 You will need to provide your own filtered and unfiltered marker files.
-All that is required for the marker files is that the chromosome number is in the first column and the position (in bp) is in the second column.
+All that is required for the marker files is that the chromosome number is in the first column,the position (in bp) is in the second column and certain density per chromosome.

 Finally, you will need to install the Java 7 environment to run the java scripts.